What is Epilepsy?

 Interventional treatment including surgery and indications for surgery/ Surgical treatment

-On failure of medical treatment, surgery is recommended in treating Epilepsy.
+On failure of medical treatment, surgery is recommended in treating epilepsy.
 A minor part of the brain that causes seizures is removed.
-Surgery for Epilepsy is done in case of focal seizures where only a part of the brain is affected and if the affected part does not interfere with vital functions like vision, speech, hearing, and motor function.
+Surgery is done in case of focal seizures where only a part of the brain is affected and if the affected part does not interfere with vital functions like vision, speech, hearing, and motor function.

 Other therapies for controlling seizures include:

-- Vagus nerve stimulation therapy: Alternative to surgery a vagus nerve stimulation therapy is also recommended.
+- Vagus nerve stimulation therapy: Alternative to surgery, vagus nerve stimulation therapy is also recommended.
 A device called a vagus nerve stimulator is implanted under the skin in the chest to control seizures.

 - Deep brain stimulation: In this therapy, electrodes are implanted in a specific part of the brain and are connected to a generator placed in the chest or skull.
 The electrodes transmit electrical pulses to the brain to control seizures.

-Ketogenic diet: A diet consisting of foods high in fats and low in carbohydrates to help in controlling seizures.
+- Ketogenic diet: A diet consisting of foods high in fats and low in carbohydrates to help control seizures.

 - Be compliant with medications

 - Do not self-discontinue medications without consulting a physician

 - Seek medical advice before starting any other medications or herbal products